 - 1. Connect an external HDD to the system. - 2.
 Click Windows Menu button, and type Control Panel in the search bar.
 Click Control Panel→System and Security→Backup and Restore (Windows 7)→Create a system image. - 3.
 Verify that the external HDD is selected as the save drive, and click Next. - 4.
-Verify that all drives are selected to back up, and click Next. - Click Start backup. - 6.
-When the system asks if you want to create a system repair disc, select No, and close the dialogs.
+Verify that all drives are selected to back up, and click Next. - 5.
+Click Start backup. - 6.
+At Do you want to create a system repair disc, select No, and close the dialogs.